-There were a couple days in May where the Pinch of Yum RSS email didn’t go out through MailChimp.
-I didn’t catch it, but we had a couple readers that were kind enough to let us know that they didn’t get an email that day.
+There were a couple of days in May where the Pinch of Yum RSS email didn’t go out through MailChimp.
+I didn’t catch it, but we had a couple of readers that were kind enough to let us know that they didn’t get an email that day.

-After some troubleshooting and head scratching I decided to reach out to MailChimp support to see if they could offer any additional insight.
+After some troubleshooting and head-scratching, I decided to reach out to MailChimp support to see if they could offer any additional insight.
 They pointed me to a quality assurance tool from W3C that validates your RSS feed and makes sure there aren’t any errors.
 After plugging in the Pinch of Yum RSS I found that the feed was broken because of some code that had been carried over from a rough draft that I had written offline and then copied into WordPress (last month’s income report, actually).

 This is a great example of the point I made in last month’s report about paying for a service (like MailChimp) versus using a free product (like Feedburner).
 If not for the support team I would have been left troubleshooting on my own, which probably would have eaten up a good portion of my day.